 Blanc, Jérôme - English presentation

-His works deal with money, mainly analyzed through socioeconomic viewpoint and history of ideas.
+His works deal with money and the plurality of its forms and practices, mainly analyzed through socioeconomic viewpoint and history of ideas.